liquicode/jsonstor/docs/external/tests.md

     ✔ It should support the $nor operator
     ✔ It should support the $not operator
     ✔ It should support complex logic
-    ✔ It should ignore document paths by default
+    ✔ It should allow document paths
     ✔ It should use custom identifier quotes
     ✔ It should use custom string literal quotes
+    ✔ It should respect Options.AllowedFields

   100) jsonstor-memory Tests
     A) CRUD Tests
       ✔ should insert 100 documents, one at a time
       ✔ should delete 100 documents, all at once
       ✔ should insert 100 documents, all at once
-      ✔ should read 100 documents, one at a time (25ms) ✔ should replace 100 documents, one at a time (20ms) ✔ should read 100 documents, all at once
+      ✔ should read 100 documents, one at a time (24ms) ✔ should replace 100 documents, one at a time (20ms) ✔ should read 100 documents, all at once
       ✔ should update 100 documents, one at a time (13ms)